-The common forms of therapy are cognitive behavioral therapy, dialectical behavioral therapy, and eye movement desensitization and reprocessing (EMDR).
+The common forms of therapy are cognitive behavioral therapy, dialectical behavioral therapy, and eye movement desensitization and reprocessing.

-Dialectical behavioral therapy focuses on managing painful emotions and decreasing conflict in relationships.
-It is especially useful for personality disorders, and it is commonly used to treat borderline personality disorder.
+DBT focuses on managing painful emotions and decreasing conflict in relationships.
+It’s especially useful for personality disorders.
+Mental health care professionals commonly use it to treat borderline personality disorder.

-EMDR therapy is an interactive psychotherapy technique used to relieve psychological stress.
-Therapists primarily practice this form of treatment on patients with trauma and post-traumatic stress disorder (PTSD).
+EMDR therapy is an interactive psychotherapy technique that’s used to relieve psychological stress.
+Therapists primarily practice this form of treatment with people who have trauma and post-traumatic stress disorder (PTSD).

-During EMDR, patients relive traumatic or triggering experiences while a therapist guides their eye movements.
-Because of the diversion, the patient can be exposed to difficult memories without having a strong psychological response.
+During EMDR, patients focus on traumatic or triggering experiences while a therapist guides their eye movements.
+Because of the diversion, the person can be exposed to difficult memories without having a strong psychological response.

-Through a commitment to EMDR, patients can find the technique lessens the negative impact the memories have on them.
+Through a commitment to EMDR, people can find the technique lessens the negative impact the memories have on them.

 It’s important to note that the research on the effectiveness of EMDR is mixed.
 However, it is “conditionally recommended” by the APA as a treatment for PTSD.

 The benefits of mental health services are plentiful.
-According to a 2002 study, after patients were provided counseling, “there was a significant reduction in severity of symptoms” of depression, self-esteem, anxiety, and overall quality of life.
+According to a 2002 study, after people were provided counseling, “there was a significant reduction in severity of psychiatric symptoms and improvement in quality of life.”